 But as well as a must, they can also be overwhelming and it’s easy to miss important masterpieces.
 This is why the Vatican Museums’ guided tours are so important.

 2. Vatican Highlights: Guided Tour of Vatican Museums and Sistine Chapel

-This skip-the-line Vatican tour allows you fast-track access in one of Rome’s busiest landmarks.
+This skip-the-line Vatican tour allows you fast-track access to one of Rome’s top museums and busiest landmarks.
 It starts in the afternoon when the crowd is not as big as in the morning so you will also be able to enjoy the Sistine Chapel in more relax.

 You will go past sculptures of the likes of the Laocoon, found in 1506 in the Esquilino Hill and now kept in the Statues Courtyard (Cortile delle Statue) after Pope Julius II bought it.
 Identified as one of the masterpieces of the sculptors of Rhodes as described by Pliny the Elder, this beautiful statue represents the death of Apollo’s priest, Laocoon.
 He tried to warn the Trojans from taking in the wooden horse left by the Greeks, before being killed by the gods Athena and Poseidon.
 They, instead, were favoring the Greeks.
 Which caused the fall of Troy, the fleeing of Aeneas and the following founding of Rome.

 You will explore famous areas such as the Gallery of the Tapestries, of the Maps, of the Candelabra, and Raphael Rooms for his beautiful frescoes.
 You will also stop at famed sculptures and learn stories and anecdotes behind the creation of the masterpieces and life of the artists.